30 Adjectives to Describe a Voice (with Meanings & Examples)

 Crisp

-Meaning: very clear.
+Meaning: very clear and sharp.

 Deep

-Meaning: low and bass-like.
+Meaning: low and rich in sound.

 Familiar